ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_matmul/README.md

 $C \longleftarrow \alpha * op(A) * op(B) + \beta * C$

 where $op(X)$ is $X$, $X^T$, or $X^H$, $alpha$ and $beta$ are scalars, and $A$, $B$ and $C$ are matrices.

-The design yields a systolic array for each valid combination of the data types.
-The array is reconfigurable: by providing appropriate parameters, the array simulates the following BLAS kernels:
-* `GEMM` - Computes a matrix-matrix product with general matrices.
-* `SYMM` - Computes a matrix-matrix product where one input matrix is symmetric and one matrix is general.
-* `HEMM` - Computes a matrix-matrix product where one input matrix is Hermitian and one matrix is general.
-* `SYRK` - Performs a rank-k update of the upper or lower triangle of a symmetric matrix.
-* `HERK` - Performs a rank-k update of the upper or lower triangle of a Hermitian matrix.

-Note:
-* `SYRK` and `HERK` are to be available in the next release
+The design has static and dynamic parameters.
+The static parameters are the data types of the matrices and the scalars, including `TA`, `TB`, `TC` and `TS`.
+A data type can be any of `S` (single precision), `D` (double precision), `C` (complex single precision), `Z` (complex double precision), and in future, `bfloat16` etc. For each supported combination of the static parameters, the design needs to be synthesized once.

-The parameters include the following:
+The dynamic parameters are passed into the synthesized design, and control its execution.
+They include the following:
 * `TransposeA`, `ConjugateA`, `SymmetricA`, `HermitianA`, `UpA`
 * `TransposeB`, `ConjugateB`, `SymmetricB`, `HermitianB`, `UpB`
 * `SymmetricC`, `HermitianC`, `UpC`
 * `HalfSpaceOut`
 * `alpha`, `beta`

 where

 * `TransposeX`, `ConjugateX`: Is matrix X to be transposed?
 Is it to be conjugated?
 * `SymmetricX`, `HermitianX`: Is matrix X symmetric?
 Is it Hermitian?
 * `UpX`: Given matrix X as symmetric or Hermitian, is its upper triangle stored?
 * `HalfSpaceOut`: Compute only half of the output matrix?
 This is true when the output is symmetric or Hermitian.
-In this case, the systolic array computes only the upper triangle of the output, in terms of tiles.
+In this case, the design computes only the upper triangle of the output, in terms of tiles.
 For the tiles crossing the diagonal, we ensure the correctness of only their data above or on the diagonal.

+By providing appropriate dynamic parameters, a synthesized design simulates the following BLAS kernels:
+* `GEMM` - Computes a matrix-matrix product with general matrices.
+* `SYMM` - Computes a matrix-matrix product where one input matrix is symmetric and one matrix is general.
+* `HEMM` - Computes a matrix-matrix product where one input matrix is Hermitian and one matrix is general.
+* `SYRK` - Performs a rank-k update of the upper or lower triangle of a symmetric matrix.
+* `HERK` - Performs a rank-k update of the upper or lower triangle of a Hermitian matrix.

+In other words, the design is dynamically reconfigurable.

+Note:
+* `SYRK` and `HERK` are to be available in the next release

 | Area                | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |
 | What you will learn | How to implement a high performance systolic array for matrix multiplication on an FPGA |